 No indirect treatment comparisons were included in this submission.
-The sponsor conducted a feasibility assessment of estimating the comparative efficacy and safety of pembrolizumab combined with SOC therapy (trastuzumab in combination with FP or CAPOX) versus other fluoropyrimidine- and platinum- containing chemotherapies used in combination with trastuzumab in Canada, mainly FOLFOX (5-FU plus leucovorin and oxaliplatin) and capecitabine plus cisplatin.
-The availability of relevant studies to perform an indirect comparison was informed by a systematic literature review.
-This review located 1 trial (ToGA) within which some patients in one arm received capecitabine plus cisplatin and trastuzumab.
-However, an indirect comparison was not possible because this arm was pooled with another (5-FU plus cisplatin and trastuzumab) in the analysis.
+The sponsor conducted a feasibility assessment of estimating the comparative efficacy and safety of pembrolizumab combined with SOC therapy (trastuzumab in combination with FP or CAPOX) versus other fluoropyrimidine- and platinum-containing chemotherapies used in combination with trastuzumab in Canada, mainly FOLFOX (5-FU plus leucovorin and oxaliplatin) and capecitabine plus cisplatin.
+A systematic literature review informed the availability of relevant studies to perform an indirect comparison.
+This review located 1 trial (ToGA) within which some patients in 1 arm received capecitabine plus cisplatin and trastuzumab.
+However, an indirect comparison was impossible because the analysis pooled this arm with another (5-FU plus cisplatin and trastuzumab).
 Therefore, an indirect comparison was not deemed possible.
-A review of the feasibility appraisal by CADTH is in agreement with this conclusion.
+A review of the feasibility appraisal by CADTH agrees with this conclusion.